 By Pop-Ups Zan

 Quite honestly, it wasn’t 100% clear, but then reading in between the lines, it suddenly dawned on me: David from The Met was asking me if I would take over a local empty shop for specific dates in the Summer.
-I’m pretty sure I stopped breathing for a second.
+I’m pretty sure I didn’t breathe for a second.

 Working in my own community started when I received funding from the Co-op Local Community Fund at the tail end of 2017.
 My 2018 was a blur of pop-up adventure playgrounds, joyfully attended and supported by the local community who clearly wanted more.
 As the funding ran out in December 2018, I wondered what would become of all that work, all that networking, and all the connections I had made with the children of North Manchester.
 Would it end up just fizzling out?
 Would this be it?